plepe/overpass-layer/README.md

 Each style can have several patterns with this additional options (where X identifies the pattern.
 X is an arbitrary string without dashes, e.g. '', '0', 'A', 'foobar'):

 * patternX: false/empty: no pattern, 'arrowHead', 'dash', 'marker'
-* patternX-offset: Offset of the first pattern symbol, from the start point of the line (type `length`).
+* patternX-offset: Offset of the first pattern symbol, from the start point of the line (type `length`; support for percentage).
 Default: 0.
-* patternX-endOffset: Minimum offset of the last pattern symbol, from the end point of the line (type `length`).
+* patternX-endOffset: Minimum offset of the last pattern symbol, from the end point of the line (type `length`; support for percentage).
 Default: 0.
-* patternX-repeat: Repetition interval of the pattern symbols (type `length`).
+* patternX-repeat: Repetition interval of the pattern symbols (type `length`; support for percentage).
 Defines the distance between each consecutive symbol's anchor point.
 * patternX-lineOffset: Left (negative) or Right (positive) offset (type `length`).
 Default: 0.

 Depending on the type of pattern, the following options are available: